The Half of It Ending, Explained

 Plot Summary

 Ellie Chu is a loner who spends most of her time with music and books.
 After her mother’s death, her father has receded into himself, leaving Ellie to take care of things around the house.
-To make some extra money, she writes assignments for others, which is what attracts Paul’s attention.
+To make some extra money, she writes assignments for others, which attracts Paul’s attention.
 He offers her some money to write a letter to a girl he likes.
-At first hesitant, Ellie agrees to it, and the whole affair transcends into something else entirely.
+At first hesitant, Ellie agrees, and the whole affair transcends into something else entirely.

 The Ending

-After Paul tries to kiss Ellie and Aster sees them, everything comes to a halt.
+After Paul tries to kiss Ellie and Aster sees them, everything stops.
 Aster feels betrayed by both of them, and Paul realizes that Ellie likes Aster.
 He finds it difficult to accept her homosexuality and maintains a distance from her for a while.
 But, in time, he learns that love doesn’t work that way.

 With Whom Does Aster End Up?

-‘The Half Of It’ had started as just another story where a boy tries to woo a girl with the help of an unpopular geek.
+‘The Half Of It’ started as just another story where a boy tries to woo a girl with the help of an unpopular geek.
 As the conversations increase between the trio, all of them feel a shift in their feelings about each other, but most importantly, about themselves.
 Despite the differences in their backgrounds or their status in school, all of them share a common ground of feeling out of place.
-Ellie keeps to herself because of her introverted nature and also because she doesn’t find anyone with whom she can connect, with whom she can have a proper conversation.
+Ellie keeps to herself because of her introverted nature and also because she doesn’t find anyone with whom she can connect and have a proper conversation.

-She finds that with Aster, as they start writing letters to each other; and then with Paul, who becomes more than just a middle man between them.
+She finds that with Aster, as they start writing letters to each other, and then with Paul, who becomes more than just a middleman between them.
 With Aster, she comes to terms with her sexuality, and in Paul, she finds a friendship that gives her a sense of completeness.
 At the beginning of the film, the question is who will end up with whom, which is what most teen rom-coms invest themselves in.
-By the end, we discover that it was all about the characters finding their completeness and self-worth within themselves, which, in turn, gives the story a wholesome meaning.
+By the end, we discover that it was all about the characters finding their completeness and self-worth within themselves, giving the story a wholesome meaning.

-Now, Ellie is much more confident about what love means and what loving herself means.
-She takes the opportunity to get out of Squahamish, which she had been resisting for quite a while.
+Now, Ellie is much more confident about what love and loving herself mean.
+She takes the opportunity to get out of Squahamish, which she had resisted for a while.
 Paul discovers that there are more forms of love than he had imagined, and none of them is wrong, as his faith led him to believe.
-In fact, in terms of loving others, he goes through a significant change.
+In terms of loving others, he goes through a significant change.
 His story starts with loving a pretty and popular girl.
 He doesn’t know anything about Aster and who she is as a person, but still believes that he likes her.

-As his friendship grows with Ellie, he falls in love with her, but then realizes that she is gay.
-His first reaction is of shock as well as contempt, but soon, he realizes that love doesn’t have to be just for romance.
+As his friendship grows with Ellie, he falls in love with her but then realizes she is gay.
+His first reaction is of shock and contempt, but soon, he realizes that love doesn’t have to be just for romance.
 You should be able to love someone just the way they are, not the way you want them to be.
 While watching a Bollywood film, they had commented on the scene where the boy runs with the train for the girl.
-By the end, Paul knew that he could do the same for Ellie, even if their love did not share the same context.
+By the end, Paul knew he could do the same for Ellie, even if their love did not share the same context.

 Read More: Netflix’s The Half Of It Filming Locations